 We made it to Brooklyn last night.
 Set up shop today.
 Starting to varnish and process plates and files.
 Here’s an initial nice plate, 8×10, of Kristi Jan Hoover, in the back room of the Masonic Hall in Pittsburgh.
 I had a few issues at first with my Silver Bath, but I was working in Jason’s darkbox.
 It took a while to get acclimated.
 Also a second image of Jason Snyder below that.
-And then a scary picture of Abby, on the steps of the Steven’s apartment, with the afternoon night streaming in.
-Fourth image is a portrait of Steve; he now owns the Lodge that we worked in.
+Third image is a portrait of Steve; he now owns the Lodge that we worked in.
 He’s an architect and sculptor.
 He’s bringing the building back to life.
 We call this his “Charles Bukowski Portrait”.

 We worked on this yesterday — a wet-plate portrait, and other images for my friend Melissa Greener.

 Here are a couple of frames from short wet-plate sessions with Hollis Bennett and Kelly Koeppel and Griffin Norman, from yesterday.

 Hollis just returned from his honeymoon.
 Objects from his travels in right-hand image: A piece of rock salt from Baja, Mexico.
 The hand is a salt shaker found in an abandoned house in Colorado.